hertogp/spfcheck/README.md

 The `-r` flag can be used to print out some information, topics include:
 - `v` the verdict and some statistics
+- `g` a graphviz representation of the SPF policy
 - `s` the spf records seen and their authority information
 - `e` the errors seen
 - `w` the warnings seen